24 Weeks Pregnant

 Frequently Asked Questions

-Q: I failed the 1-hour.
+Q: I failed the 1-hour test.
 Is the baby OK?
-A: Most pass the 3-hour.
-Even with GDM, outcomes are good with management.
-Risk factors don’t change the baby now; management does [2].
+A: Most people pass the 3-hour test.
+Even if you do have GDM, outcomes are generally good with careful management, and what you do from here matters most [2].

 Q: How often do I do kick counts?
-A: Once daily, 10 movements in 2 hours.
-Best when baby is active (after meal, evening).
-Less than 10 in 2 hrs → eat, drink, lay on left, try again.
-2nd low count → call OB [1].
+A: Once a day, looking for 10 movements within 2 hours, ideally when your baby is active (after a meal or in the evening).
+If you count fewer than 10, eat or drink something, lie on your left side, and try again.
+A second low count means you should call your OB [1].

 For Dads

-- Hand-on-belly ritual nightly — you’ll feel the kicks now.
-Reading, singing, or just talking while hand is on belly.
-The connection is real.
+- Make the hand-on-belly ritual nightly — you can feel the kicks now.
+Reading, singing, or simply talking with your hand on her belly builds a connection that’s genuinely real.

-- Build the postpartum plan — who visits, when, how long, what meals, what help.
-Communicate to family/friends now.
-Boundary-setting is love.
+- Build the postpartum plan together — decide who visits, when, and for how long, plus meals and help.
+Communicate it to family and friends now; setting boundaries is an act of love.

-- Make freezer meals — 5-10 portions easy to reheat.
-Soups, stews, pasta sauces, breakfast burritos, oatmeal cookies.
+- Make freezer meals — 5 to 10 portions that reheat easily, like soups, stews, pasta sauces, breakfast burritos, or oatmeal cookies.

-- Read The Expectant Father Ch.
-21 — viability, third trimester preview, your role deepening.
+- Read The Expectant Father, Chapter 21 — it covers viability, the third-trimester preview, and your deepening role.

-- Pray for continued lung development — surfactant production is the next critical milestone for first breath.
+- Pray for continued lung development — surfactant production is the next critical milestone on the way to that first breath.

 Sources